Friday, May 9, 2025

 Diagnostic Procedures for Prostate Cancer

-Early detection of prostate cancer often starts with PSA testing, a blood test measuring prostate-specific antigen levels.
-This screening is key for senior healthcare and managing prostate cancer.
-It helps spot issues but needs careful review because of age-related changes.
-Your doctor will look at PSA velocity and age-adjusted norms to decide what to do next.
+Early detection of prostate cancer often starts with PSA testing.
+PSA is a blood test that measures prostate-specific antigen levels.
+Screening is an integral part of senior health care and managing prostate cancer.
+It helps find problems, but the report should still be checked over.
+Your surgeon will assess PSA velocity and age-adjusted norms to determine the best action.

 “The European ERSPC trial showed a 21% mortality reduction, while the U.S. PLCO trial found no benefit.
-This highlights’s PSA’s mixed effectiveness.”
+This highlights PSA’s mixed effectiveness.”

 If PSA levels are high, a biopsy might follow.
 This is often guided by transrectal ultrasound.
-Modern imaging like multiparametric MRI or PET scans also help find suspicious areas.
-This reduces the need for unnecessary biopsies.
+Modern imaging, like multiparametric MRI or PET scans, also helps find suspicious areas, reducing the need for unnecessary biopsies.
 These tools are crucial for seniors, where the risk of overdiagnosis must be balanced against survival benefits.

 • Biopsy risks include infection, pain, and urinary issues